treebee/elixir-arrow/README.md

 But it will probably make sense to think more about how the lib integrates nicely with the Elixir ecosystem.

-Speaking about the Elixir ecosystem: How about a [Nx](https://github.com/elixir-nx/nx) Arrow backend :D

 For DataFusion maybe some kind of Ecto adapter?